JosephPBaruch/data_web_app/README.md

 - 7/16/2023: Worked on C.
 - 7/17/2023: Worked on C.
 - 7/18/2023: I was able to display data from the async/await fetch using callbacks.
 It is now time to start geocoding using the google api.
+- 7/19/2023: Finished my tutoring application for the CSAC.